mariaalonzo16/employment-form/README.md

 ## Description

 Employment Form was built using React, SASS, Node, and Materialize.
-Throughout the web application we incorporated useEffect, useState, Context API, and array mapping.
+Throughout the web application we incorporated useEffect, useState, Context API, ternary operators, if-else statements, and array mapping.

 ## Preview